Homemade Sloppy Joe Recipe

 Meat Sauce

-- In a large skillet on medium heat, add oil; add ground beef and cook until its no longer pink; drain and add back to skillet; add onions and bell peppers; cook till tender (about 10 minutes)
+- In a large skillet on medium heat, add oil; add ground beef and cook until its no longer pink; drain and add back to skillet; add onions and bell peppers; cook till tender (about 10 minutes)2 lbs. ground beef, ½ cup choppped onion, ¼ cup chopped green bell pepper, 2 tablespoons oil

-- Add remaining ingredients: tomato sauce, Worcestershire sauce, mustard, paprika and brown sugar; combine well
+- Add remaining ingredients: tomato sauce, Worcestershire sauce, mustard, paprika and brown sugar; combine well3 tablespoons Worcestershire sauce, 16 ounces tomato sauce, 2 teaspoons ground mustard, 2 teaspoons paprika (optional), ½ cup brown sugar

 - Turn heat to medium-low allow to cook for 15 minutes, until sauce thickens

-- Taste for salt and pepper and adjust seasonings accordingly
+- Taste for salt and pepper and adjust seasonings accordinglysalt and pepper to taste

-- Once buns are browned, place beef mixture on buns and top with cheese (optional)
+- Once buns are browned, place beef mixture on buns and top with cheese (optional)8 burger buns, 4 oz. cheese

 Bread Instructions

-- Turn on oven to 500ºF, or broil setting
+- Turn on oven to 500ºF, or broil setting8 burger buns, tablespoon butter

 - Lightly butter buns and place on baking sheet cut side-up; place under broiler for 3-5 minutes